Tristaro/School-Work-2024-2025/MediaCom/Group Project/Collaboration Reflection.md

 Scheduling was a major challenge due to **midterms**, **reading week**, and **living far from each other**.
 These factors limited our ability to meet in person, so we only had two face-to-face meetings: once during the tutorial on the first day of the project and again on **Friday, the 28th**.

-Despite this, we maintained communication online through **Discord**, using both messages and calls to coordinate our progress.
+Despite this, we maintained communication online through **Discord**, using both messages and calls.
 We used **Google Docs** for shared writing, **Google Slides** for our presentation, and Discord for planning and general communication.

 ### Challenges & Solutions